 How you experience withdrawal will depend on the substance to which you are addicted:

-A medically assisted detox is considered to be the safest and most effective treatment for addiction disorders and one of the main reasons for this is that you will be able to access 24-hour medical care.
+A medically assisted detox is considered to be the safest treatment for addiction disorders and one of the main reasons for this is that you will be able to access 24-hour medical care.
 Not only does this make withdrawal much easier and safer to manage but it can also reduce the risk of relapse as a result of this.

 In addition to this, those who detox at home are running the risk of meeting with serious, if not life-threatening health complications – these can be greatly reduced by taking part in a medically assisted detox.